Proclamation No. 216: Public figures

 Senator Manny Pacquiao said "I fully support the declaration of martial law in Mindanao by President Rodrigo Duterte.
 I believe this is timely and necessary in the light of political turmoil perpetrated by the Moro extremists in Marawi City."
 Senators Antonio Trillanes IV and Bam Aquino, on the other hand, questioned President Duterte's declaration of martial law in Mindanao.
 According to former President Fidel Ramos, "the martial law that is bound to happen could be more harmful" (compared to Ferdinand Marcos's time).

 On May 30, 2017, the majority bloc of the Senate adopted a resolution expressing support for President Duterte's declaration of martial law in Mindanao, saying that the proclamation is required for public safety while at the same time clarifying the operation of the 1987 Constitution.
 The resolution passed the Senate in a 17–5 vote.
 The opponents of the resolution, all minority bloc senators, filed another resolution calling for a joint session of Congress to decide on the proclamation.
 Their resolution failed the Senate in a 12–9 vote.

 Catholic Church

 Catholic bishops in Mindanao believe that President Duterte's declaration of martial law in the region should only be temporary.
 Cardinal Orlando Quevedo, the Archbishop of Cotabato, said that the Church is aware of the declaration's necessity to solve issues of peace and order and that the Church does not have "solid and sufficient" facts to protest the declaration as "morally reprehensible".
 He urged the Mindanaoan people to remain calm but vigilant as to ensure that the implementation of martial law would not be abused.
 Quevado added that the Church is prepared to fully condemn the declaration of martial law "if it goes in the way of evil."
-Ozamiz Archbishop Martin Jumoad supports the declaration of martial law, but believes that there should be a "mechanism" to ensure that the implementation would not violate human rights.
+Ozamis Archbishop Martin Jumoad supports the declaration of martial law, but believes that there should be a "mechanism" to ensure that the implementation would not violate human rights.